joonarafael/unsecure-software/docs/installation_manual.md

 **NOTE!** All commands provided here later will run in your terminal regardless of the OS, if you've got the _Docker CLI client_ installed on your machine.
 The CLI client will install automatically when downloading and installing the _Docker Desktop_ bundle.
 However, only the CLI client is required to proceed.

+### Opening Directory in Terminal

+Open a new terminal instance at the newly downloaded repository or otherwise navigate into it.

+Linux and MacOs users can navigate with `cd unsecure-software` natively within the terminal.

+For Windows users, it's suggested to switch to a _Bash_ terminal.
+New _Visual Studio Code_ installations will have a Bash terminal ready-to-go out of the box.
+In a Bash terminal the `cd` command will work the same as for Linux and MacOS users.

+If you're running on Windows and a Bash terminal instance is not an option for you, you will have to figure out another way to open a terminal instance.
+An option to open it in _PowerShell_ might appear for you by right-clicking the directory.

 ### Create Docker Network

-Initialize a Docker network to create a bridge for the two individual Docker containers to get them communicate with each other.
+Initialize a Docker network to create a bridge for the two individual Docker containers to get them to communicate with each other.

 ```
 docker network create unsecurenetwork